emacsmirror/elisp-autofmt/readme.rst

   formatting all files without making functional changes.
 - Enforces maximum line width (using the fill column).
 - Keeps blank lines.
-- Keeps trailing comments at the end of lines.
+- Keeps trailing comments at the end of lines (without joining lines which may change their meaning).
 - Extracts function arguments from locally defined functions, with support for including definitions from external files.